practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 end
 ```

+The role model for this app was platform test file _**color.oz**_ from here: https://github.com/mozart/mozart2/blob/master/platform-test/fd/color.oz, which then only had to be mixed with the important ideas in the little _rainy.oz_ example.

+Honestly, I would have not been able to write source code file _graph_4coloring_Australia_Win11_for_cmd.oz_ within an acceptable amount of time without discovering _color.oz_, even in the age of Big AI.

 As you can see at the top of this source code, we create our own _functor_ for this app.
 Also the _declare_ statements, like one shown in the _rainy.oz_ example above, are gone.

 Now you can compile this file in your Oz working directory in Windows: